 Simply put, an emotional vampire is someone who zaps you of your emotional energy, according to Dr. Judith Orloff, author of the 2010 bestseller Emotional Freedom.
 “You’ll know you’ve encountered one if you’re immediately tired after talking to them, like you need a nap, or if you’re feeling anxious, worse off than you were before,” she says.
 “Your eyelids will feel heavy, you’ll feel drained, and any negative physical symptoms you have will be exacerbated.”

-You know the kind.
+C’mon, you know the kind.
 The smallest issue is a major crisis to them.
 They want to complain but do not want to change their circumstances.
 So they continue the same cycle of mistakes and you get the joy of counseling them in perpetuity.
 They will keep you on the phone for hours without even asking how you are feeling or how your family is doing.
-They post passive-aggressive messages on Facebook looking for sympathy, validation and attention.
+They post passive-aggressive messages on social media looking for sympathy, validation and attention.
 Many have an all-or-nothing attitude expecting the highest form of loyalty and attention from you without giving anything in return.

 Pre-autoimmune, I had a few emotional vampires in my life.
 After my autoimmune disease was “activated,” each interaction with them always left me feeling depleted of energy and exacerbated my anxiety and fatigue.